KDE/kde-builder/doc/source-reference/Module.md

 * ``setOption``, sets a configuration option that can be checked later using getOption.
-Normally set from user input (cmdline or rc-file) but supports ways for kdesrc-build to internally override user settings or set hidden flags for action in later phases.
+Normally set from user input (cmdline or rc-file) but supports ways for kde-builder to internally override user settings or set hidden flags for action in later phases.
 Does not survive beyond the current execution.

-* ``setPersistentOption``, sets an option to a string value that will be read-in again on the next kdesrc-build run and can then be queried again.
+* ``setPersistentOption``, sets an option to a string value that will be read-in again on the next kde-builder run and can then be queried again.

 * ``unsetPersistentOption``, removes an existing persistent option.